What is Sake?

 Koji is what makes sake special.
 It is the microorganism that turns starch into sugar, which in turn is consumed by yeast to make alcohol.

 Now about the categories.
 The most common category I see is Junmai.
-Junmai simply means there are only three ingredients in the sake: Water, rice and Koji.
+Junmai simply means there are only three ingredients in the sake: Water, Rice and Koji.

 Junmai can be put in front of many other category names (Junmai Genshu, Junmai Ginjo, Junmai Daiginjo) but if you see any Junmai sake you know it has no added alcohol, sugar or anything besides water, rice and koji.